 Currently, methane emissions are not accurately represented in EPA’s Green House Gas Inventory (GHGI).
 Current estimates for emissions from underground natural gas storage wells are based on out-of-date data from gas production wells.
 In addition, current estimates account only for surface infrastructure components (pipe connections, valves, etc.) and do not consider potential underground leakage.
 Therefore, storage wellhead sources need to be investigated to quantify methane emissions and reduce product loss.

-Improved efficiencies will be realized by deploying state-of-the-art technologies and quantitative analyses to reduce uncertainty associated with methane emissions.
+Improved efficiencies will be realized by having deployed a combination of state-of-the-art technologies and quantitative analyses to reduce uncertainty associated with methane emissions.
 The technical team working on this research has an intimate understanding of the nature of the challenges posed by air emissions impacts, and is keenly aware of the relationship between economic development and protection of natural resources.
 Therefore, to reduce emissions from the oil and gas sector, we must better understand the sources of emissions and how best to measure emissions from those sources.
 This project seeks to utilize existing technologies in an innovative approach to i) establish time series and leak frequency at natural gas storage wells and fields, and ii) develop a long-term sensing system for monitoring real-time methane emissions.
 Such data and tools are critical for reducing both environmental and economic impacts of methane emissions from gas storage fields.
 This research will have a significant impact on the national estimates of methane emissions from the natural gas industry and will support operators’ targeted leak repair programs for reducing product loss from their operations.